Fast, Easy and Safe

 Narc Gone® CX’s patented process neutralizes THC and allows for the final solution to be discarded safely in the trash with no harm to the environment.

 HOW EASY IS IT?

 HOW DOES IT WORK?

-Narc Gone® C uses Chemical Digestion Technologies and activated carbon to deliver on-demand drug disposal.
+Narc Gone® CX uses Chemical Digestion Technologies and activated carbon to deliver on-demand drug disposal.
 Activated carbon is widely used for clean-up and adsorption of chemically difficult substances.
-When combined with our patented broad-spectrum, liquid solution, Narc Gone® C begins dissolving Schedule 1 and RX drugs on contact.
+When combined with our patented broad-spectrum, liquid solution, Narc Gone® CX begins dissolving THC on contact.
 Chemical bonding to the activated carbon begins immediately as well.
-Under extreme heat, chemical binding can be reversed (1700 degrees F) but, at this temperature, drugs are literally atomized.
-Together, these factors make *Narc Gone® C a complete drug destruction system that meets DEA standards for disposal of controlled substances.
+Under extreme heat, chemical binding can be reversed (1700 degrees F) but, at this temperature, compounds are literally atomized.
+Together, these factors make *Narc Gone® CX a complete drug destruction system that meets DEA standards for disposal of controlled substances.

 *Always follow state and local, rules and regulations, under which your facility is governed.
 Contact your landfill to verify acceptance of solidified, non-hazardous, activated carbon in routine trash.
 If any unknown or hazardous substances have been added to the container, it should be incinerated.